brekk/mad-notes/notes/Fundamentals/Functions - Curry.md

 ---
 aliases:
   - autocurry
+  - Curry
 tags:
   - "#fundamentals"
+  - partial-application
 ---
 ##### Synopsis
 - Currying refers to the operation of translating a function that takes multiple arguments into a sequence of functions, each taking a single argument.
 Automatically curried functions, when passed fewer than the arguments they expect, yield a function that expects the remaining parameters.
-All greater-than-unary functions (expecting more than a single parameter) in Madlib are automatically curried.
+All functions in Madlib are automatically curried.
 This allows for generic functions which afford partial application and named morphisms of concrete functions.

 ## Example